Carly07/Deeelish/README.md

 •	<a target="_blank" href="https://jquery.com/">jQuery</a> - A JavaScript library used here to simplify DOM manipulation when initializing specific Materialize components within the application e.g. carousel, modal, accordion etc.

-•	<a target="_blank" href="https://fonts.google.com/">Google Fonts</a> – The font used throughout this website was obtained from Google Fonts.
+•	<a target="_blank" href="https://fonts.google.com/">Google Fonts</a> – The font used was obtained from Google Fonts.

 •	<a target="_blank" href="https://fontawesome.com/">Font Awesome</a> - The Social Media icons used within the footer were sourced from Font Awesome.